jube-home/www.jube.io/_pages/learn-more.md

 - **Adaptability:** Supports evolving AML and Fraud Detection Transaction Monitoring regulations and emerging risks.
 - **Advanced Analytics:** Combines supervised and unsupervised learning for robust risk detection.

-## Conclusion

-Jube provides a powerful, flexible, and cost-effective solution for AML and Fraud Detection Transaction Monitoring.
-By leveraging its real-time capabilities, advanced analytics, and open-source nature, financial institutions can enhance compliance, reduce costs, and adapt to evolving financial crime threats.
-The guidance emphasizes a data-driven, risk-based approach, ensuring effective monitoring and regulatory alignment.

 <div class="hero__subscribe">
   <a href="/jube-training" class="button button--primary section-button">Fast-track with Training</a>
 </div>